 This gives a person power over their life, even if certain external situations do not change, by changing the way you think and react to them, you can ultimately alter the way you feel and behave.
 A person can learn to change their behavior by learning and understanding why they behave a certain way.
 This can be especially useful in helping a person to learn how to deal with the triggers and cravings that might incite the desire to use drugs or alcohol.

 An addiction can distort the way a person thinks.
 Sometimes a person might begin to believe things that are not rational, or simply so steeped in emotions that they are partially or completely unfounded.
-CBT can be very helpful in revealing these things.
+A cognitive behavioral therapy program can be very helpful in revealing these things.
 Not only can it display these potentially crippling mindsets, but it can help you to develop rational and introspective thought patterns to replace these harmful ones.
 CBT is very instructive—it can help you to learn from your life experiences instead of becoming controlled by them.

 According to Mayo Clinic, CBT “generally requires fewer sessions than other types of therapy” which can be of great import during rehabilitation.
 This structured treatment can help someone to gain momentum and experience results in a shorter period of time, which can help boost their morale, confidence and coping skills—things that can carry a person through the tumultuous times of their early recovery and beyond.
 Research shows that CBT’s effects are long-lasting because a person essentially learns how to self-counsel instead of turning to the previously harmful methods of self-medicating.

 How Does CBT Work?